Rowetta: Post X Factor

 In 2005, Rowetta released an album on Gut Records.

-In November 2005 and 2006, She appeared on the BBC's Children in Need appeal, singing live with the BBC Orchestra in 2005, and on Celebrity Scissorhands in 2006.
-She provided vocals for the Cornershop single "Wop The Groove" in 2006.
+In November 2005 and 2006, she appeared on the BBC's Children in Need appeal, singing live with the BBC Orchestra in 2005, and on Celebrity Scissorhands in 2006.
+She provided vocals for the Cornershop single "Wop the Groove" in 2006.

 In 2006, Rowetta had a cameo as herself in Footballer's Wives:Extra Time.

 A year later, she made her musical theatre debut at the Palace Theatre, Manchester in The Best of Broadway, alongside Suranne Jones, and appeared at the IndigO2 with Marti Webb, Stephen Gately and Maria Friedman in Christmas on Broadway.
 Rowetta also spent August 2007 presenting the show The Terry & Ro Show on Gaydio with Terry Longden, and also became the station imaging on community station Salford City Radio.
 In addition, she toured Japan, where she has a huge fanbase.
-She also appeared on a Reality TV Special of The Weakest Link where she was voted off by the audience in the seventh round.
+She also appeared on a Reality TV Special of The Weakest Link where she was voted off in the seventh round.

 According to a 2008 BBC 6 Music interview with Peter Hook, Rowetta recorded vocals for a track on the debut album by his new band Freebass.
-A new version of "Reach Out" featuring Rowetta and mixed by Mobin Master spent Christmas 2008 and the first part of 2009 at number 1 in the Beatport Charts.
+A new version of "Reach Out" featuring Rowetta and mixed by Mobin Master spent Christmas 2008 and the first part of 2009 at number one on the Beatport charts.

-Rowetta also presents her own radio show on Saturdays at 4 pm on Gaydio 88.4FM and co-presents the Manchester United fanzine show Red Wednesday on BBC Radio Manchester.
-She starred in a nationwide tour of 'The Songs of Sister Act' with Sheila Ferguson.
-A new version of “Reach Out” featuring Rowetta and mixed by Mobin Master spent Christmas 2008 and the first part of 2009 at number 1 in the Beatport Charts.
-Rowetta toured the UK with the London Community Gospel Choir in a new version of 'The Songs of Sister Act'.
+Rowetta also presented her own radio show on Saturdays at 4 pm on Gaydio 88.4FM and co-presented the Manchester United fanzine show Red Wednesday on BBC Radio Manchester.
+She starred in a nationwide tour of The Songs of Sister Act with Sheila Ferguson.
+Rowetta toured the UK with the London Community Gospel Choir in a new version of The Songs of Sister Act.
 In 2010, Rowetta appeared with Peter Hook and the Light, for many dates of Hook's Unknown Pleasures tour and has collaborated with Tom Stephan (Superchumbo) and J Nitti on new dance tracks.
-In 2010, Rowetta appeared in the Pop Goes the '80s UK theatre tour.
-In 2011, Rowetta recorded with Peter Hook and the Light, Mirror People and the Kino Club.
+Also in 2010, Rowetta appeared in the Pop Goes the '80s UK theatre tour.
+In 2011, she recorded with Peter Hook and the Light, Mirror People and the Kino Club.
 In 2014, Rowetta appeared on stage at Party in the Park's Poole.
 On 18 May 2015, she performed with the Light for their 35th anniversary of the death of Joy Division frontman Ian Curtis.

-In 2015, Rowetta toured again with the Happy Mondays for their 25-year anniversary of the album Pills 'n' Thrills and Bellyaches.
+In 2015, Rowetta toured again with the Happy Mondays for their 25th-year anniversary of the album Pills 'n' Thrills and Bellyaches.